MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-quantum-include-qsharp.md

     :::image type="content" source="../media/circuit-vscode-randombit.png" alt-text="Screenshot the Q# circuit window showing the resulting circuit diagram for the random bit operation.":::

-> [!NOTE]
-> If the target profile is `Unrestricted`, you can visualize quantum circuits for any Q# program as long as it isn’t comparing any `Result` values.
-If the target profile is `Base Profile`, there're no restrictions on the Q# program.

 ## Connect to Azure Quantum and submit your job